-As you can see in the table to the left, hail events produced the highest number of claims and the second highest total claim costs among weather related events.
-Hailproducing thunderstorms are most prevalent in the Spring (April to June) but can carry over into the summer (July - September) due to warmer temperatures and high humidity.
+Hail events produced the highest number of claims and the second highest total claim costs among weather related events.
+Hail-producing thunderstorms are most prevalent in the Spring (April to June) but can carry over into the summer (July - September) due to warmer temperatures and high humidity.
 Although, hail events in March are not unheard of as we have already seen this year.